YuanDaoze/GUI-Agents-Paper-List/update_template_or_data/update_paper_list.md

     - 📖 TLDR: This paper introduces *WebSuite*, a diagnostic benchmark to investigate the causes of web agent failures.
 By categorizing agent tasks using a taxonomy of operational, informational, and navigational actions, WebSuite offers granular insights into the specific actions where agents struggle, like filtering or form completion.
 It enables detailed comparison across agents, identifying areas for architectural and UX adaptation to improve agent reliability and task success on the web.

 - [VideoGUI: A Benchmark for GUI Automation from Instructional Videos](https://arxiv.org/abs/2406.10227)
-    - Kevin Qinghong Lin, Linjie Li, Difei Gao, Qinchen Wu, Mingyi Yan, Zhengyuan Yang, Lijuan Wang, Mike Z. Shou
+    - Kevin Qinghong Lin, Linjie Li, Difei Gao, Qinchen WU, Mingyi Yan, Zhengyuan Yang, Lijuan Wang, Mike Zheng Shou
-    - 🏛️ Institutions: Unknown
+    - 🏛️ Institutions: NUS, Microsoft Gen AI
     - 📅 Date: June 2024
     - 📑 Publisher: NeurIPS 2024
     - 💻 Env: [Desktop, Web]